 These extended shapefiles are laid out according to our standard, "OpenStreetMap Data in Layered GIS Format", which we update continuously.
 Here are two example shapefiles for you to download (the files contain all layers, not only those depicted):

 Toulouse: streets, railways, waterways.

-For graph processing (e.g. routing or reachability analysis with software like Network Analyst) we also offer special routable shapefiles.
+For graph processing (e.g. routing or reachability analysis with software like Network Analyst) we also offer special routable shapefiles which only include the road network.
 For these, OpenStreetMap data is preprocessed by splitting each road at each junction, so that the resulting shapefiles contain only road segments.
 The preprocessing step is slightly different for automobile, bicycle, or pedestrian routing.
 We can even add estimated travel times for each segment to the shapefile.
 Here is an example of such a routable shape file.

 Geofabrik shapefiles are not mass-produced by some self-service machine.
 We

 create them from current data according to your request, we do an error check,